Get PolitiFact in your inbox.

 The false claims distorted the debate about a serious public health issue and edged the nation toward panic.
 In all, PolitiFact and PunditFact rated 16 separate Ebola claims as Mostly False, False or Pants on Fire, so we chose this collection as our 2014 Lie of the Year.

 President Barack Obama and other Democrats made this claim when marketing the Affordable Care Act.
 But in the fall of 2013, people started to receive insurance cancellation notices, definitively proving the statement wrong.

-During the 2012 presidential campaign, Mitt Romney’s campaign unleashed an ad suggesting that Jeep was pulling its plants out of Ohio, a critical swing state, for China.
+During the 2012 presidential campaign, Mitt Romney’s campaign unleashed an ad suggesting that Jeep was pulling its plants out of Ohio, a critical swing state, and moving production to China.
 But the Ohio Jeep plants weren’t going anywhere; the moves in China were to expand into the Chinese auto market.

-A flood of negative press coverage rained down on the Romney campaign, and he failed to turn the tide in Ohio, a key battleground state in the presidential election.
+A flood of negative press coverage rained down on the Romney campaign, and he failed to turn the tide in Ohio, a key battleground state.

 Democrats said voting for this resolution amounted to voting to end Medicare.
 But Ryan never proposed ending Medicare; instead he wanted to bring more private insurers into the program.
 Democrats later modified their talking point to say Republicans wanted to end Medicare "as we know it."